 German Shepherd Shedding, Do German Shepherds Shed a Lot?

-or an English sheepdog so they probably don’t shed much, right?
+German shepherds have a nice amount of fur, but not as much as a Siberian husky or an English sheepdog so they probably don’t shed much, right?
 Wrong!
 German Shepherds shed a lot.

 If you own a German shepherd, then you know that they are notorious shedders that can cause wafts of fur to blow around your house just like dust bunnies.